Quantitative

-QE is the Fed buying government bonds and mortgage-backed securities with newly-created reserves.
-The balance sheet went from ~$900B in 2008 to ~$8.9T at peak in 2022.
+Quantitative Easing (QE) is the Federal Reserve creating new money out of thin air to buy government bonds and mortgage-backed securities.
+The Fed's balance sheet grew from about $900 billion in 2008 to about $8.9 trillion at its peak in 2022.
 Here is the mechanism, the unintended consequences, and what "unwinding" actually looks like.

 When short-term interest rates hit zero and the economy still needs stimulus, the Fed runs out of traditional room.
 QE is what it does next.
 The New York Fed places bids in the secondary market for long-dated U.S. Treasuries and agency mortgage-backed securities.
 Primary dealer banks sell those bonds to the Fed.
 The Fed pays by crediting the selling bank's reserve account at the Fed with newly-created reserves.